A sales proposal is a formal document sent to potential clients.

 What is a sales proposal?

-Generally, it’s accepted that a sales proposal is an official, often legally binding document that individuals or businesses use to pitch their products or services to prospective clients.
+A sales proposal is an official document that individuals or businesses use to pitch their products or services to prospective customers.

 How to format a winning sales proposal

-The way you format your proposal can have a big impact on the end result.
+The way you format your proposal will have a big impact on the end result.

-While we’ll go more in-depth about the writing process and structure a bit further in the article, let’s get a quick view of what a winning sales proposal format should look like.
+We’ll go more in-depth further into the article; for now, let’s get a quick view of what a winning proposal should look like with respect to layout.

-In the introduction, you should give a brief rundown of the problem in question, your solution, costs, and benefits.
-However, don’t make the introduction too long nor go too much in-depth about all these.
+In the introduction, provide a brief rundown of the problem in question, your solution, costs, and benefits of working with you and your team.
+However, don’t make the introduction too long nor go too in-depth (that comes later).

 The main purpose of introductions is to give your clients a short glimpse into what’s to come.